JabRef/jabref/docs/decisions/0026-synchronization.md

 ##### Pushing

-The client sends the following information back to the client:
+The client sends the following information back to the server:

 - the list of entries that are marked dirty (along with their `Revision` data).
 - the list of entries that are new, i.e., that don't have an `ID`.